AcademySoftwareFoundation/Imath/docs/PortingGuide2-3.md

 The OpenEXR 2.x CMake configuration had options to simultaneously build both shared and statically linked libraries.
 This has been deprecated.
-A CMake configuration setting specifics whether to build static or shared, but if you want both, you will need to run cmake and build twice.
+A CMake configuration setting specifies whether to build static or shared, but if you want both, you will need to run cmake and build twice.

 ### Simultaneous Python 2/3 Build

-The PyIlmBase 2.x CMake configuration had options to simultaneously build both both python2 and python3 bindings.
+The PyIlmBase 2.x CMake configuration had options to simultaneously build both python2 and python3 bindings.
 This has been deprecated.
-A CMake configuration setting specifics whether to build for python 2 or python 3, but if you want both, you will need to run cmake and build twice.
+A CMake configuration setting specifies whether to build for python 2 or python 3, but if you want both, you will need to run cmake and build twice.

 ## Imath Include Files Are in a Different Subdirectory